-PLEASE NOTIFY THE OFFICE AND SCHOOL NURSE IF YOUR CHILD HAS DOCUMENTED FOOD ALLERGIES.
+PLEASE NOTIFY THE OFFICE AND SCHOOL NURSE IF YOUR CHILD IS ALLERGIC TO PEANUT BUTTER OR LACTOSE INTOLERANT.

-Menus are available on the Independence School District Website and within the school.
+Menus are sent home each month in the school newsletter, posted in each classroom and are available on the Independence School District Website.
 Children should not bring soda and candy from home for lunches.
 Only water bottles are allowed to leave the lunchroom.